-• The engine cooling water and each lube oil system are still under high temperature and pressure immediately after the engine has stopped.
+The engine coolant and each lube oil system are still under high temperature and pressure immediately after the engine has stopped.
 Removing caps, draining oil and water, or replacing filter elements at that time may cause a burn.
 Wait until the temperature drops, then begin servicing in accordance with the procedures described in this manual.

-For cleaning the inside of the cooling system, refer to Section " Cleaning the inside of the cooling system" on page 318.

-For checking the level of the cooling water and the hydraulic oil, refer to Section "8.3 Checking before start-up" on page 297.

-For checking the oil levels in various systems and replenishing the oil, refer to Section "8.3 to 8.5 Periodic services".
+For cleaning the inside of the cooling system, refer to Section "Cleaning the inside of the cooling system" on page 333.
+For checking the level of the coolant and the hydraulic oil, refer to Section " Checking before start-up" on page 158.
+For checking the oil levels in various systems and replenishing the oil, refer to Section "8.3 to 8.6 Periodic services".
 For replacing the oils in various systems and replacing the filter elements, refer to Section "8.6 to 8.8 Periodic services".